Governorship of Ronald Reagan: China issue

-Reagan, as governor and later as president, had been a supporter of Taiwan.
+Reagan, as governor and later as president, had been a supporter of the Republic of China.
 Following a 1971 vote in the United Nations in which several delegates voted against the US and decided to recognize the People’s Republic of China, Reagan, in a call to President Nixon, vented his anger at the Tanzanian delegation: "To see those... monkeys from those African countries—damn them, they're still uncomfortable wearing shoes."
 Nixon told his deputy national security adviser Alexander Haig to cancel any future meetings with any African leader who had not voted with the United States on Taiwan.